-During the first years of life, infants and toddlers progressively acquire the ability to perceive and use their body to interact efficiently with their physical and social environment (Piaget, 1936/1952; Rochat & Goubet, 2000).
+During the first years of life, infants and toddlers progressively acquire the ability to use their body to interact efficiently with their physical and social environment (Piaget, 1936/1952; Rochat & Goubet, 2000).
 While the importance of this ability in development cannot be disputed, its study is limited by certain difficulties.
-One problem is that authors have defined this ability in different ways, resulting in a multitude of overlapping concepts of body knowledge, such as body schema, body image(s), visuo-spatial body map, body semantics, etc. (see de Vignemont, 2010 for a review).
-Another problem is that often such notions refer to the concept of "mental representation", whereas it is not clear what is meant by this, nor how to demonstrate its existence in infants.
-For these reasons we prefer in the present paper to coin a new term, namely "body know-how", that we intend to be restricted to practical aspects of body knowledge that may not involve internal representations, and that may be constituted by a collection of skills.
-More precisely, we define "body know-how" as the ability to perceive and use the body parts in an organised and differentiated manner.
-In the present article we examine the hypothesis that body know-how develops from a global state where infants have fairly undifferentiated knowledge of their bodies, to a better localised form of know-how that allows infants to use their limbs in a differentiated manner.
-We start by reviewing studies investigating how, during the fetal stage and early infancy, infants perceive and use their bodies regardless of their ability to differentiate their body parts.
-We refer to these skills as precursors of body know-how.
-Then we detail the few studies that more precisely document body know-how development in the first months of life.
+One problem is that authors have defined this ability in different ways, resulting in a multitude of overlapping concepts of body knowledge, such as body schema, body image(s), visuospatial body map, and body semantics (see de Vignemont, 2010 for a review).
+Another problem is that often such notions refer to the concept of 'mental representation', whereas it is not clear what is meant by this nor how to demonstrate its existence in infants.
+For these reasons, we prefer in the present paper to coin a new term, namely 'body know-how', that we intend to be restricted to practical aspects of body knowledge that may not involve internal representations and that may be constituted by a collection of skills.
+More precisely, we define 'body know-how' as the ability to sense and use the body parts in an organized and differentiated manner.
+In the present article, we examine the hypothesis that body knowhow develops from a global state where infants have fairly undifferentiated knowledge of their bodies, to a better localized form of know-how that allows infants to use their limbs in a differentiated manner.
+We investigated this hypothesis by assessing arm differentiation in 4-, 6-, and 8-month-old infants using a new contingency detection task in which infants have to detect a contingency between one of their arms' activity and an audiovisual stimulus on a screen.
+Before presenting our experiment, we start by reviewing studies investigating how during the foetal stage and early infancy sensitivity to sensorimotor and sensory-sensory contingencies supports the early development of body know-how.
+We then detail the few studies that more precisely document body know-how development in the first months of life.